-Enhancement Leaves are for the purpose of providing probationary and tenured faculty the opportunity to participate in educational activities or programs which will enhance their credentials, knowledge, or reputation.
-Authorized activities or programs are limited to competitively awarded and externally funded fellowships, scholarships, internships, and post-doctoral study.
-Development Leaves are for the purpose of assisting probationary and tenured faculty in obtaining advanced degrees, certificates, or specialized training as specified in an approved Faculty Development Plan.
+- 1. Enhancement Leaves are for the purpose of providing probationary and tenured faculty the opportunity to participate in educational activities or programs which will enhance their credentials, knowledge, or reputation.
+Authorized activities or programs are limited to competitively awarded and externally funded fellowships, scholarships, internships, and post-doctoral study. - 2.
+Development Leaves are for the purpose of assisting probationary and tenured faculty in obtaining advanced degrees, certificates, or specialized training as specified in an approved Return to top

+Faculty Development Plan.